monicagiraldochica/bash_tutorial/docs/txt_csv.md

 In order to print the first column of these files, we will use `awk`.
 As it was shown before, this command has some optional flags followed by an action statement, and then the list of files.
 In this case, the action statement is `'{print $1}'`, because we want to print only the first column (`$1`).

 `file2.txt` and `file4.txt` use a space as a column separator (which is the separator for default).
 So, to access the first column of these files we don't need the `-F` flag.
 However, `file1.csv` and `file3.csv` use a comma as a separator.
-So, in order for `awk` to distinguish the different columns, we have to use the `-F` flagwith a comma (`-F','`).
+So, in order for `awk` to distinguish the different columns, we have to use the `-F` flag with a comma (`-F','`).

 Space-separated files: